sezan92/sezan92.github.io/index.md

 "Because being normal, is too mainstream!"

 ## un-m@d's blog
 Hello world!
-I am MD Muhaimin Rahman- nickname is Sezan, working as a Machine Learning Engineer in Japan .Also I work as a contractor for various other companies! :wink: .
+I am MD Muhaimin Rahman- nickname is Sezan, working as a Machine Learning Engineer in Japan .
 I am writing about my open source projects in this blog.

 ### What is un-m@d ?